laude-noctis/aquatic-mine/README.md

 ## Usage
 To invoke the application, run `node index.js` in the command line
-Then answer an option and follow the prompts
+Then click on one of the options and follow the prompts

 ## Features (npm)
 [inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) (v.
 8.2.4)